 - If you or your spouse are pregnant, you can't finalize the divorce until the baby is born.
 As you will likely have a child by the time the divorce is finalized, see filing for divorce with children.

 You do not have to be legally separated before getting divorced.

 Before you file, you need to gather information and make some decisions.

 Filling out and filing the paperwork

 Once your forms are complete, do not sign them yet.
 Take them to a notary and sign the forms in front of them.
-Make copies of the notarized forms, and take them to the Clerk of Court.
+Make copies of the notarized forms, and take them to the clerk of court's office at your local domestic relations court.
 Ask the clerk to file the forms.
-The clerk may help you make sure your paperwork is complete, if you ask politely and they have time.
+The clerk may be able to help you make sure your paperwork is complete.
 They will not be able to help you with the information in the forms.

 If you have a low income and can’t afford the filing fee, you can use the Poverty Affidavit Form Assistant to create an additional form to file with your packet of documents.
 This form asks that you be allowed to file without paying a fee upfront.
 You may still be responsible for paying the fee at the end of the case.